Programs and Events

 Demonstration + Workshop: Found Objects in Ikebana

-Naples Chapter member Kirsti Perrow will guide us through a delightful demonstration exploring the use of found objects in Ikebana.
+Naples Chapter member Kirsti Perrow will guide us through a delightful demonstration exploring the use of found objects in free-style Ikebana arrangements.
 From shells and stones to recycled materials and unexpected treasures, discover how to incorporate personal, meaningful elements into your designs.

 A workshop will follow the demonstration.

-Please search for “Found Object” that can be used as a container.
+Please search for a “found object” that can be used as a container.
 Be creative, get wild and have fun.
 Please bring a Kenzan and clippers (scissors).

 The 2026, January 16 – 18, 1:00pm – 5:00pm